 After the jump, you’ll find my map of the comedy fest…

-One of my bugaboos about comedy fest has been, on occasion, the maps of where venue were stank.
+One of my bugaboos about comedy fests has been, on occasion, the venue maps stink.
 Particularly when you’re trying to get from one show to another in a night.
 So I’m done up a Google Map that puts all the venues on one page that’ll hopefully help alleviate that problem for me.
 It’s embedded here for you to look at, but you’ll probably want to visit the larger version on Google Maps.
 If you’re going to Just For Laughs, feel free to print it out and, of course, send me suggestions on how to improve it.

 View Just For Laughs Chicago in a larger map